jabbink/PokemonGoBot/FAQ.md

 ## The bot refuses to login to my Google account

 Make sure you enter the full email address (including `@`) in the `username=` property.
+If you use a JSON configuration, make sure the credential type is set as `google-auto`.

 ## Error: unable to access jarfile xxxxx

-Make sure you are working in the directory where the JAR file is located
+Make sure you are working in the directory where the JAR file is located.
+If you JAR file is located in `C:\Users\userprofilename\Desktop\pogobot\` you can change your directory in the console with the command `cd C:\Users\userprofilename\Desktop\pogobot\` (do not simply copy/paste this command but alter it to your location first).

 ## I want to use multiple bots